 Breakfast burritos from 3 meal delivery services.
 Top left: HelloFresh Speedy refried bean and egg burrito, Top right: Purple Carrot Black bean burrito.
 Bottom center: Home Chef Two Bean burrito

 Author's Tip: You can enjoy beans in many exciting dishes from many of our favorite meal delivery services.
 If you want to find more ways to liven up your morning routine, check out these options from HelloFresh, Purple Carrot, and Home Chef (pictured above).
-All of these services have been tested by our reviewers who had great things to say about them.
+We’ve tested all of these services and had positive reports all- around.

 For those of you who don’t enjoy solid breakfasts, you can have a Berry Bean Smoothie.
 Yes, you read that right – you can add beans (preferably cooked) to your morning smoothie.
 It doesn’t have to be anything fancy, and you can use any smoothie recipe you want, but for full creaminess, it’s best to go with white or black beans.